 1. Get Your Finances in Order

-Preparing your finances is increasingly important given how wary lenders have become.
-Sean Moss, the director of operations for Down Payment Resource, an aggregator of homebuyer assistance programs, recommends you start the process by talking with a loan officer.
+Preparing your finances is increasingly important right now, as higher mortgage rates and housing prices have made homeownership increasingly expensive, especially for first-time homebuyers.
+Sean Moss, the executive vice president of product and operations at Down Payment Resource, recommends you start the process by talking with a loan officer.
 Even if you think homeownership is beyond your reach, there could be a 6-12 month plan you can start working on now before your next lease renewal, he says.

 You should focus on two things: Building your credit and saving your cash.
 Having more cash on hand and a stronger credit score will help you be able to afford a wider range of homes, making the time it takes to shore up both well worth it.

 Your approval odds and mortgage options will be better the higher your credit score.
 And while it may be possible to get a mortgage with bad credit, it’ll come with extra costs you’ll want to avoid, if at all possible.
-The lower your credit score, the higher your mortgage interest rate (and thus financing costs).
-So strengthening your credit by paying your bills on time and paying off debt can make a mortgage more affordable.
+The lower your credit score, the higher your mortgage interest rate (and thus financing costs) will be.
+So, strengthening your credit by paying your bills on time and paying off debt can make a mortgage more affordable.

-The cost of purchasing a home goes far beyond just the monthly mortgage payment.
+How much house you can afford goes beyond just the monthly mortgage payment.
 You’ll need a big chunk of cash to pay upfront closing costs and a down payment.
-Closing costs include all fees associated with processing the mortgage and average 3%-6% of the purchase price.
+Closing costs include all fees associated with processing the mortgage and average 3% to 6% of the purchase price.
 A healthy down payment will be 20% of the home’s value, though it is possible to buy a home with a smaller down payment, especially for certain types of loans.
 Add it all up and you’re looking at bringing tens of thousands of dollars to the table when you buy a home.

 This assistance usually is in the form of a grant, low or no-interest loan, or a forgivable loan.
 Down payment assistance programs are great for preventing a buyer from having to use all of their cash to get into a home, Moss says.
 This helps the borrower keep money in savings so they’re better prepared for emergencies and the extra expenses of homeownership.